 Protein is more of a moderate approach consisting of about 15-25% of your daily food intake.
 If you’re weight training and active like I am, 20-25% is appropriate.
 If you lead a more sedentary lifestyle you don’t need as much protein, more like 15-20%.

-Once you start eating this very low amount of carbs, you’re body will become keto adapted.
+Once you start eating this very low amount of carbs, your body will become keto adapted.
 You are starving it from the carbs therefore it needs to find a source of fuel.
+There is a bit of controversy on how many carbs a day will get you into ketosis, but a range of 20-30 is a good start.
 When you’re in ketosis, your body will no longer have the carbs it once used to fuel your body.
 It will have to resort to using your own body fat for fuel.
 This is amazing because you’ll lose body fat if that was your goal and many other benefits you’ll see below.

 It could take a few days to a few weeks to a few months, everyone is different.
 Since I’ve been low carb for a few years I really thought I’d get into ketosis in a few days, that was not the case.
 It took almost a month!